Veronica Zora Kirin

 Adelaide 2023

-There is a sense that a positive mindset and long hours are the key to business success.
+Entrepreneurs are told a positive mindset and long hours are the key to business success.
 What of the herculean feat that we entrepreneurs who struggle with mental health undertake each day to steer our businesses and serve our customers?
 We chose entrepreneurship to protect ourselves from the mandatory 9-5 hours and hard deadlines of corporate jobs.
 Yet, our efforts are not reflected in the toxic positivity published in popular business magazines such as Forbes, Entrepreneur, and Inc. It’s time that this side of entrepreneurship sees the light.

 Heaps of Home (for Berlin) [poem]